 Pork: This segment includes operations related to processing live market hogs and fabricating pork carcasses into primal and sub-primal cuts and case-ready products

-Chicken: This segment includes the company’s domestic operations related to raising and processing live chickens into, and purchasing raw materials for, fresh, frozen and value-added chicken products.
+Chicken: This segment includes the company’s domestic operations related to raising and processing live chickens into, and purchasing raw materials for, fresh, frozen, and value-added chicken products.
 The value-added chicken products include breaded chicken strips, nuggets, patties, and other ready-to-fix or fully cooked chicken parts.
-It processes live fed cattle and lives market hogs; fabricates dressed beef and pork carcasses into primal and sub-primal meat cuts, as well as case ready beef and pork, and fully-cooked meats; and raises and processes chickens into fresh, frozen, and value-added chicken products.
+It processes live-fed cattle and lives market hogs; fabricates dressed beef and pork carcasses into primal and sub-primal meat cuts, as well as case-ready beef and pork, and fully-cooked meats; and raises and processes chickens into fresh, frozen, and value-added chicken products.
 In addition, through this segment, the company supplies poultry breeding stock and sells allied products – hides and meats – and manufactures and markets frozen and refrigerated food products.
 Frozen and refrigerated food products include ready-to-eat sandwiches, flame-grilled hamburgers, Philly steaks, pepperoni, bacon, breakfast sausage, turkey, lunchmeat, hot dogs, flour and corn tortilla products, appetizers, snacks, prepared meals, ethnic foods, side dishes, meat dishes, breadsticks, and processed meats.

 Prepared Foods: This segment includes operations related to manufacturing and marketing frozen and refrigerated food products and logistics operations to move products through the supply chain.
-This segment includes brands such as Jimmy Dean, Hillshire Farm, Ball Park, Wright, State Fair, as well as artisanal brands Aidells, Gallo Salame, and Golden Island.
+This segment includes brands such as Jimmy Dean, Hillshire Farm, Ball Park, Wright, and State Fair, as well as artisanal brands Aidells, Gallo Salame, and Golden Island.
 It includes products such as ready-to-eat sandwiches, sandwich components such as flame-grilled hamburgers and Philly steaks, pepperoni, bacon, breakfast sausage, turkey, lunchmeat, hot dogs, flour and corn tortilla products, appetizers, snacks, prepared meals, ethnic foods, side dishes, meat dishes, breadsticks, and processed meats.

 Products from all the segments are marketed domestically to food retailers, foodservice distributors, restaurant operators, hotel chains, and noncommercial foodservice establishments such as schools, healthcare facilities, the military, and other food processors, as well as to international export markets.